The Making of a Cakravatin Empire

 - LAPUN: Annales du Siam: Chronicle de Lapun, Camille Notton

-- JINA: Jinakalamali (The epochs of the conqueror), by Ratanapanna Thera, translated by N. A. Jayawikramma
+- JINA: Jinakalamali (The epochs of the conqueror), by Ratanapanna Thera,

 802-869: reign of Jayavarman II; Foundation of Haripangjaya and Lampang; 869-877: reign of Jayavarman III; 877-889: Reign of Indravarman II; 889-900: reign of Yasovarman.

-- The dependencies of Angkor
+- The Extension of Yasodhara

-- The Legacy of Indapathananagara
+- The Legend of Indapath Nagara

 During the Lokantara Kappa, a plague decimated the population and drove it to disperse in the whole world.
 A son of Praya Patariputa, descendant of the race Maha Samantaraja, with his spouse, broke the wall of his domain and took refuge in the forest.
 When the plague stopped, they did no go back to their city, because it was too far.
 Later they conceived a son and named him Kuruvamsa because he was very good looking.
 At the age of three years old, his father died and at the age of seven years old his mother also died.
 He managed to survive in the forest until the age of twelve years old and became so strong that he can build his shelter out of stone.
 Upon hearing about his strength, Praya Pothisan, want to make him king of his kingdom.
 He later took as his consort a member of Khattiya family, named Indapathana, who like him did not know that she was belonged to the Khattiya family.
-The kingdom Pothisan was then known after her as Indapathananagara.
+The kingdom Pothisan was then known after her as Indapatha nagara.

 - The Kamboj Legacy of the Sri Vijaya